 Lindsey A. Perry, CPA, CFE Auditor General Auditors' report date OR, except for our report on the supplementary information-schedule of expenditures of federal awards for which the date is (Insert auditors' report dates.)
 15 Illustrative auditors' reports, other than the preceding unmodified opinions on basic financial statements, are included in the AICPA Audit Guide, Government Auditing Standards and Single Audits, Chapter 4, Appendix, and the AICPA Audit and Accounting Guide, State and Local Governments, Chapter 17, Appendix A.

 References:

-American Institute of Certified Public Accountants (AICPA) (January 2021).
-AICPA Codification of Statements on Auditing Standards (SAS) Numbers 122 to 143 (cited as AU-C as updated through SAS No. 143).
+American Institute of Certified Public Accountants (AICPA) (April 2025).
+AICPA Codification of Statements on Auditing Standards (SAS) (SAS Numbers 122 to 149\, cited as AU-C). https://us.aicpa.org/research/standards/auditattest/clarifiedsas.html.

-See also https://us.aicpa.org/research/standards/auditattest/clarifiedsas.html